ppotturi/adp-aso-helm-library/README.md

 azrMSTPrivateLinkDNSUKSouthResourceGroupName: <string>  --NOT USED.
 We need to discuss this further
 azrMSTPrivateLinkDNSUKWestResourceGroupName: <string>   --NOT USED.
 We need to discuss this further
 azrMSTPrivateLinkDNSSubscriptionID: <string>            --NOT USED.
 We need to discuss this further
-createPrivateEndpointsPrivateDnsZoneGroup: <string>     --The FEATURE FLAG to create a 'PrivateEndpointsPrivateDnsZoneGroup'
+createPrivateEndpointsPrivateDnsZoneGroup: <bool>       --The FEATURE FLAG to create a 'PrivateEndpointsPrivateDnsZoneGroup'
                                                           resource,  which adds an A record in the DNS zone.